embedded-office/canopen-stack/README.md

 As everywhere in the world (especially in the internet) and at every time, we think a respectful and open minded communication is essential for peaceful and innovative developments.
 Please have a look in our [Code of Conduct](.github/CODE_OF_CONDUCT.md) and think about your writing before submitting.

 # Contribution

+## Issues and Questions

+Feel free to write bug reports, questions or and feedback as issue within this github repository.

 ## Development Environment